ProjectPythia/projectpythia.github.io/Deployment-docs/README.md

 ![create-new-site](./images/create-new-site.png)

-After selecting GitHub, you'll see a new page with the GitHub organizations/accounts connected to your netlify account.
+After selecting GitHub, you'll see a new page with the GitHub organizations/accounts connected to your Netlify account.
 To select a repository, ensure that you've connected the right organization.
 Netlify will then show you the repositories that you can connect to your site.
 If not, click on the `configure the Netlify app...` option and follow the prompts.

 ![configure-netlify-app](./images/configure-netlify-app.png)
 ![select-repository](./images/select-repository.png)